JHyeon0915/JHyeon0915/README.md

 <h2>🔭 I’m currently working on ...</h2>

+<h3>Tang Squad</h3>

+* A Scuba diving platform where divers can gather and dive together like Blue Tang squads!
+* Use React Native, Nativewind, expo, and TypeScript
+* If you are interested in more about this...: [https://github.com/route-master](https://github.com/TangSquad/front-end)

 <h3>Route Master V2</h3>

 * Add chat function within each plan
-* Sophisticate overall desgin
+* Sophisticate overall design
 * Refactor Front-end code
-* If you are interesed in more about this...: https://github.com/route-master
+* If you are interested in more about this...: https://github.com/route-master

 <h2>🔭 I’ve worked on ...</h2>